LyonsLab/StarBLAST/index.rst

 StarBLAST
 =========

-StarBLAST is a project undertaken by under-graduate and graduate students taking the "Applied Concepts in Cyberinfrastructure" course, 2019 at University of Arizona taught by Dr. Nirav Merchant and Dr. Eric Lyons.
-Students at the University of Arizona have created a scalable and open source Sequenceserver BLAST Implementation.
+StarBLAST is a project undertaken by under-graduate and graduate students taking the "Applied Concepts in Cyberinfrastructure" course, 2019 at the University of Arizona taught by Dr. Nirav Merchant and Dr. Eric Lyons.
+StarBLAST is a scalable and open source implementation of Sequenceserver BLAST.
 Read on to learn more about StarBLAST.

 .. contents::